Xianbei: Origin

 When the Donghu "Eastern Barbarians" were defeated by Modu Chanyu around 208 BC, the Donghu splintered into the Xianbei and Wuhuan.
 According to the Book of the Later Han, "the language and culture of the Xianbei are the same as the Wuhuan".

 The first significant contact the Xianbei had with the Han dynasty was in 41 and 45, when they joined the Wuhuan and Xiongnu in raiding Han territory.

 In 49, the governor Ji Tong convinced the Xianbei chieftain Pianhe to turn on the Xiongnu with rewards for each Xiongnu head they collected.
 In 54, Yuchouben and Mantou of the Xianbei paid tribute to Emperor Guangwu of Han.

 In 58, the Xianbei chieftain Pianhe attacked and killed Xinzhiben, a Wuhuan leader causing trouble in Yuyang Commandery.

 In 85, the Xianbei secured an alliance with the Dingling and Southern Xiongnu.

 In 87, the Xianbei attacked the Xiongnu chanyu Youliu and killed him.
 They flayed him and his followers and took the skins back as trophies.

+In 93, as the Northern Xiongnu were forced to the northwest by the Han dynasty, the Xianbei began occupying the Mongolian Plateau, absorbing 100,000 Xiongnu tribes and increasing their strength.